ibmresilient/resilient-community-apps/fn_extrahop/README.md

 The playbook is initiated by the manual incident menu item `ExtraHop Reveal(x): Search Detections`.

-The following screenshot shows an example of the action inputs for the workflow:
+The following screenshot shows an example of the action inputs for the playbook:

    ![screenshot: fn-extrahop-revealx-search-detections-action](./doc/screenshots/fn-extrahop-revealx-search-detections-action.png)